jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 ```

-In this specific code, an aesthetic was included in the `geom_smooth(`) layer, where the `gender` variable was mapped to color.
-As this argument was defined only within the `geom_smooth` layer, it will only be applied to that particular layer.
+In this specific code, an aesthetic was included in the `geom_smooth()` layer, where the `gender` variable was mapped to colour.
+As this argument was defined only within the `geom_smooth()` layer, it will only be applied to that particular layer.

 ![NHANES Age and SystolicBP](./Images/ggplot_geom6.png)

 This data visualization reveals notable differences between female and male participants.
 It appears that women generally have lower systolic blood pressure, but this trend seems to reverse at higher ages.

 ### Overwriting global mappings
 It's possible to modify the global mappings for a specific layer by adding a local mapping.
 If you include a mapping in the local geom that is also included in the global mappings, the global mapping for that argument will be replaced by the local mapping for that specific layer.

 For instance, in the following code we have added another `geom_smooth` layer which shows the trend between the systolic blood pressure and age for participants with a BMI over 30: